lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/csrfLoginSelfXSS/README.md

     ...
     ```

-    * **NOTE**: now, executed JavaScript code is running in origin of web application on victim's web browser
+    * **NOTE**: now, executed JavaScript self-XSS payload is running in origin of web application on victim user's web browser
-        * since initially opened window (from attacker's page), containing sensitive information, is in same origin as executed self-XSS payload, it can access it
+        * since initially opened window (from attacker's page), containing sensitive information, is in same origin as executed self-XSS payload, it is now accessible by self-XSS payload
             * according to Same Origin Policy (SOP), web browser does not differentiate between different user account contexts (victim user account's window vs. attacker user account's window - same to web browser)

 6. access victim user's account and exfiltrate sensitive data